 M-3 Predator (Available from the start)

-The M-3 Predator is the first weapon you get your hands on in the game, and therefore unsurprisingly it's not particularly impressive when compared to the other guns available.
-It does have the highest fire rate out of the heavy pistols, however its low damage output means you should ditch it as soon as you get the opportunity to upgrade.
+The M-3 Predator is the first weapon you get hold of in the game, and therefore it shouldn't be a surprise that it's not particularly impressive when compared to the other guns available.
+It does have the highest fire rate out of the heavy pistols, however its low damage output means you should get rid as soon as you have the opportunity to upgrade.

 M-5 Phalanx (Available with included DLC)

 What makes the M-5 Phalanx stand apart from the other heavy pistols is that it has a laser sight equipped, allowing you to pinpoint where your shots will land with 100% accuracy.
 Combined with its relatively high damage output, this makes it a great weapon for lining up headshots on static targets no matter how far away they are.

 M-6 Carnifex (Available from Act 1 Dossier: The Professor)

 As with the Predator, there's not a lot about the M-6 Carnifex to make it stand out, though its higher damage output make it the superior choice from that pair.
 That being said, the Carnifex has a slower rate of fire and less ammo available, so is best treated as a fallback weapon if your main choices are out of bullets.